dianna-SE/calculator-app/README.md

 **Several things to note**:
 * There is a minor bug with toggling the negative sign before entering a value using the keyboard.
 * The display feature shows the history of what you've typed and does not show DELETE cases.
+* Once the calculation is displayed, entering a new number will erase the calculation history from the display feature.

 ---